temporalio/documentation/docs/default-jwt-claim-mapper.md

 sidebar_label: Security
 ---

-One of the key components of Temporal's supports for [authorization of API calls](authorization.md) is [Claim Mapper](authorization.md#Claim-Mapper) that is responsible for translating (mapping) information extracted from the authorization token and/or mutual TLS certificate of the caller into [claims about callers roles within Temporal](authorization.md#Claims).
+One of the key components of Temporal's supports for [authorization of API calls](/docs/authorization) is [Claim Mapper](/docs/authorization/#Claim-Mapper) that is responsible for translating (mapping) information extracted from the authorization token and/or mutual TLS certificate of the caller into [claims about callers roles within Temporal](authorization.md#Claims).
 Claim Mapper is a pluggable component.
 Temporal includes a Default JWT Claim Mapper (`defaultClaimMapper`) that extracts claims from JWT access tokens and translates them into Temporal claims.
-Default JWT Claim Mapper expects claims in [JWT tokens](https://tools.ietf.org/html/rfc7519) to be in certain format [described below]().
+Default JWT Claim Mapper expects claims in [JWT tokens](https://tools.ietf.org/html/rfc7519) to be in the certain format [described below](#Format-of-JWT-Claims).
 The secondary purpose of Default JWT Claim Mapper is to serve as an example that would help others build their own claim mappers for translating caller's authorization information from other formats and conventions into Temporal claims.

 Default JWT Claim Mapper expects [JWT tokens](https://tools.ietf.org/html/rfc7519) to contain custom claims of a particular (configurable) name.
-Those custom claims are expected to be in a [particular format](#jwt-claim-format).
+Those custom claims are expected to be in a [particular format](#Format-of-JWT-Claims).
 Default JWT Claim Mapper needs a public key to perform validation of tokens' digital signatures.
 To obtain public keys from issuers of JWT tokens and to refresh them over time, Default JWT Claim Mapper uses another pluggable component - Token Key Provider.
 Token Key Providers implement `TokenKeyProvider` interface.